Skip to content

 • Mandate rigorous human review processes for all AI-generated code, especially for critical components.

-• Employ integrated automated security analysis features offered by tools like Amazon CodeWhisperer, which scans for vulnerabilities during coding.
+• Employ integrated automated security analysis features offered by tools like Amazon CodeWhisperer, which scans for vulnerabilities during coding, or Graphite Agent, which provides contextual code review feedback directly in pull requests.

 • Educate developers to critically assess AI-generated suggestions, emphasizing caution against blind acceptance.